-A woman with a diagnosis of borderline personality disorder recently came worryingly close to being treated like a real human being, according to reports.
+A woman with a diagnosis of borderline personality disorder has come worryingly close to being treated like a real human being, according to reports.

 Krista Shure, 25, from Bury, was initially given the label by mental health professionals on the clinical basis “she’s a woman we don’t understand, so we’ll just give her that one”.